SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``--permissions PERMISSIONS``
 	 *Required*

 	 The object permissions to check.
-Each key should be an sObject API name, under which Boolean describe values can be specified, for example, Account: queryable: True.
+Each key should be an sObject API name, whose value is a map of describe keys, such as `queryable` and `createable`, to their desired values (True or False).
 The output is True if all sObjects and permissions are present and matching the specification.
+See the task documentation for examples.

 **check_advanced_currency_management**
 ==========================================